-We have implemented this new framework in the DeadlOx tool.
+We have implemented this new framework using FDR3 capabilities and SAT checkers in the DeadlOx tool.
 This implementation shows that for the assessed benchmark systems, DeadlOx is substantially more accurate than similar incomplete techniques, whilst taking a similar amount of time to analyse systems.
 Also, as it seems to be consistently more efficient than complete techniques, it could be used as a preliminary step in deadlock-freedom checking.
 If it fails to prove deadlock freedom, then a complete method should be used.
-Note DeadlOx uses FDR3 to obtain supercombinator machines from systems described using CSP, but a tool analogous to DeadlOx could be created for other notations by replacing its use of FDR3 to generate such machines.

 We plan to extend this work in two directions.
 Firstly, we would like to see how we could reuse (a part of) this framework to check other safety properties.
 In particular, we plan to reuse it to check trace-refinement properties and a notion of freedom from permanently blocked subsystems.
 Secondly, we plan to create additional imprecise tests for reachability, so we can have an even more accurate framework.
 Note, for instance, that our techniques are not strong enough to prove deadlock-freedom for one of the benchmark systems evaluated.
-We are particularly interested in the application of SAT solvers to infer system invariants.
+We are particularly interested in the application of SAT solvers to automatically infer some specific system invariants.